ChicoState/UX-BlueConnect/wireframes/README.md

 # Wireframes

 In this folder there are two wireframes: one done with the cognitive walkthrough (the before) and one revised using the cognitive walkthrough and informal feedback (the finalized).
-The finalized wireframe has each screen as an artboard and will be briefly described below.
+The finalized wireframe has each screen as an artboard and will be described below.

 ## Finalized Wireframe
 This app is done through Android and there is a back button implemented on everypage but the homescreen that takes the user to the previously visited screen.